Helianthus strumosus: Pathogens

 Helianthus strumosus has been known to be attacked by the pyreno mycetous fungus Gibberidea heliopsis.
 This fungus attacks not only various species of the Heliantheae tribe, but also within the Astereae tribes.
 The fungus has been found in the southern parts of Wisconsin with Helianthus strumosus being one of the fungus primary target.
 The Gibberidea disease is most recognized on Helianthus strumosus with black lesions running along the side or encircling the stem of the flower.
 Another distinguishing feature of the disease are papillate surface of mature lesions that can be seen with a hand lens since the fungal papillae breaks through or replaces the epidermis.
 The first symptoms of the disease are seen around late May and occur on the sides of young leaf blades.

+Ecology

+Plant species is insect pollinated and is recorded to have been visited in northern Florida by Halictus poeyi/ligatus, Lasioglossum pectorale, and Paranthidium jugatorium.

 Uses

 The roots of H. strumosus are one of the only edible parts of the plant.
 They can be boiled down to make a liquor that has been used to treat adults and children with worms.
 The roots can also be used to make an infusion to help with lung related problems.
 Seeds from this sunflower can be used to make an oil for cooking and soap making.